Neuralink, disability, and the future of thought

 Neuralink expects that its devices will soon learn to interpret more complex human behavior, to the point where people with disabilities can move their own bodies freely by sending signals from their brain to an implanted computer.
-From there, the device would “use [these signals] to stimulate nerves and muscles in the body, thereby allowing the person to once again control their own limbs,” according to a company blog post.
+From there, the device would “use to stimulate nerves and muscles in the body, thereby allowing the person to once again control their own limbs,” according to a company blog post.

 Facilitating body movements could be just the beginning of Neuralink’s achievements.
 Some speculate that its devices will one day restore vision to the blind, improve hearing, cure epilepsy, and more.
 According to Elon Musk, “it could, in principle, fix anything that’s wrong with the brain.”